EmanueleSeminara/LaTeX_resume/README.md

 This repo is meant to give you, LaTeX lover, a cool idea for a resume.
 You can use this template to create your own personal CV in few minutes.

-Below you can find a selection of point to follow to customize your CV, have fun.
 For any question you can write me at [seminara.emanuele96@gmail.com](mailto:seminara.emanuele96@gmail.com).

 You can also find me on: